-Effective January 1, 2006, we adopted Statement of Financial Accounting Standards No. 123(R), Share-Based Payment ("SFAS 123(R)"), which requires compensation costs related to share-based transactions, including employee stock options, to be recognized in the financial statements based on fair value.
-SFAS 123(R) revises SFAS No. 123, as amended, Accounting for Stock-Based Compensation ("SFAS 123"), and supersedes Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employee" ("APB 25").
-We adopted SFAS No. 123(R) using the prospective method.
-Under this method, compensation cost is recognized for all share-based payments granted subsequent to December 31, 2005.
+Effective January 1, 2006, we adopted Statement of Financial Accounting Standards ("SFAS") No. 123(R), Share-Based Payment ("SFAS 123(R)"), which requires compensation costs related to share-based transactions, including employee stock options, to be recognized in the financial statements based on fair value.
+SFAS 123(R) revises SFAS No. 123, as amended, Accounting for Stock-Based Compensation ("SFAS 123"), and supersedes Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees" ("APB 25").
+We adopted SFAS 123(R) using the prospective method.
+Under this method, compensation cost is recognized pursuant to SFAS 123(R) for all share-based payments granted subsequent to December 31, 2005.
 Prior to January 1, 2006, we used the minimum value method to determine values of our pro forma stock-based compensation disclosures.